-This Spring semester virtual program builds off the strong partnership forged between UVA and the High Atlas Foundation (HAF) through the UVA in Morocco: Participatory Development in Practice summer internship program and a successful pilot virtual global internship program launched in summer 2020.
+This online education abroad program builds off the strong partnership forged between UVA and the High Atlas Foundation (HAF) through the UVA in Morocco: Participatory Development in Practice summer internship program and a successful pilot virtual global internship program launched in summer 2020.
 It will be centered upon virtual internships with HAF, which is based in Marrakech, and coursework related to sustainable development.
 The program represents a collaborative effort, by partners both inside and outside the University, to practice new modes of learning, contributing, and thriving while doing community-focused work.

 The High Atlas Foundation is a U.S. and Moroccan not-for-profit organization that supports local communities in achieving their priority development projects, primarily in agriculture, education, and health.
 HAF facilitates the empowering of community development planning, especially with women and youth, and helps to build partnerships with all sectors, from the local to international levels, in order to implement the initiatives of the people.

 This program will provide direct UVA credit through the Global Studies undergraduate program, as we believe strongly in the value of providing an academic scaffold around international internships in order to enhance students’ personal, professional, cultural, social, and intellectual development.
 Ultimately, we hope the UVA-HAF Virtual Global Internships program will serve to: